 Civilizations Beyond Earth: Extraterrestrial Life and Society

-by Douglas A. Vakoch (Author, Editor), Albert A. Harrison (Editor)
+by Douglas A. Vakoch (Editor), Albert A. Harrison (Editor)

 Astronomers around the world are pointing their telescopes toward the heavens, searching for signs of intelligent life.